Endeavor IPO: UFC and William Morris talent agency owner goes public today on NYSE

-Many of the most anticipated public offerings this year have been tech companies listing via SPACs.
+Many of the most anticipated public offerings this year have been tech companies listing via special purpose acquisition companies, or SPACs.
 But the latest hot public offering, debuting today, is neither a tech firm nor using an SPAC.
 It’s one of Hollywood’s most powerful entertainment firms, Endeavor Group Holdings, and it’s going public via a traditional initial public offering (IPO).

 Though Endeavor might not be a household name for those outside of the entertainment industry, you’re certainly familiar with some of the brands Endeavor owns.
 The most popular of which is the mixed martial arts company Ultimate Fighting Championship (UFC).
 Additionally, Endeavor own the Miss Universe competition and the powerful William Morris talent agency (WME), which the company merged with in 2009.
 It also owns the sports and modeling agency IMG, which it acquired in 2013.

-As for its IPO, Endeavor will begin trading today on the New York Stock Exchange under the ticker symbol “EDR.”
+As for its IPO, Endeavor will begin trading today on the New York Stock Exchange (NYSE) under the ticker symbol “EDR.”
 The IPO stock price is set at $24 per share with 21.3 million shares of Class A common stock on offer, which will raise about $511 million.
-MarketWatch notes that Endoveor will also raise an additional $1.8 billion from institutional investors.
+MarketWatch notes that Endeavor will also raise an additional $1.8 billion from institutional investors.
 The company is currently valued at just over $6 billion.

+Note that Endeavor, which is led by Hollywood power player Ari Emanuel, was supposed to go public last year but halted the IPO at the last minute.